daronphang/programming-resources/cloud-computing/deployment.md

 ### Cloud-Based

 All existing applications are migrated to the cloud, or you design and build new applications in the cloud.
+Companies do not have to manage and maintain their own hardware and data centers.

 ### On-Premises (Private Cloud)

 Resources are deployed on premises by using virtualization and resource management tools.
+Companies hosted and maintained hardware such as compute, storage, and networking equipment in their own data centers.

 ### Hybrid